aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Byzantine Fault Tolerance (BFT)

 - **Byzantine Fault Tolerance** (BFT) is the ability of a distributed system to provide safety and liveness guarantees in the presence of faulty, or “[Byzantine](#byzantine-validator),” validators below a certain threshold.
-- The Aptos Blockchain uses AptosBFT, a consensus protocol based on [HotStuff.](#hotstuff)
+- The Aptos blockchain uses AptosBFT, a consensus protocol based on [HotStuff.](#hotstuff)
 - BFT algorithms typically operate with a number of entities, collectively holding N votes (which are called “validators” in the Aptos network’s application of the system).
 - N is chosen to withstand some number of validators holding f votes, which might be malicious.
 - In this configuration, N is typically set to 3f+1.
 Validators holding up to f votes will be allowed to be faulty &mdash; offline, malicious, slow, etc. As long as 2f+1 votes are held by [honest](#honest-validator) validators, they will be able to reach consensus on consistent decisions.